 A town on the up, surrounded by beautiful countryside!

-Previously the county town of Cornwall and remains a strategic administrative hub for local authority and industry.
+Previously the county town of Cornwall it remains a strategic administrative hub for local authority and industry.
 Founded by St Petroc as a monestry town in the 6th century, Bodmin is a former military town that has regenerated over the years to provide a wide variety of amenities, making it the perfect location for those who want accessibility to every part of Cornwall.

 A range of modern housing developments compliment the wide range of historic monuments and properties to make it a place that has something for everyone.
 With a growing population of around 16,000, the town retains a close knit community with a range of annual events that bring the people of the Bodmin together.